100mslive/100ms-docs/common/faq.md

 #### Is there an easy method to create a management token?

-Yes, if you're exploring 100ms server APIs, our Postman collection contains a pre-request script which can generate the management token - simplyupdate the App access key and App secret from the [developers page](https://dashboard.100ms.live/developer) on your 100ms dashboard.
+Yes, if you're exploring 100ms server APIs, our Postman collection contains a pre-request script which can generate the management token - simply update the App access key and App secret from the [developers page](https://dashboard.100ms.live/developer) on your 100ms dashboard.
 Please check the [Postman guide](/docs/server-side/v2/introduction/postman-guide#simplified-token-generation) for more information.

 #### What is the validity of management and client token?